chenguokai/chenguokai/README.md

 ### Hi there 👋

-I am Chen Guokai(陈国凯), a final year master student at Institute of Computing Technology, Chinese Academy of Sciences.
+I am Chen Guokai(陈国凯), a PhD student at EPFL, Switzerland.

 ### Research Interests